 Do you have any friends who have two different colored eyes, like one hazel eye and one green eye?
-Those who have irises of different colors have a condition called heterochromia.
+People who have irises that are different colors have a condition called heterochromia.
 If you’ve ever met someone with only part of one iris as a different color, they have partial heterochromia.
 And if you’ve ever seen someone who seems to have one color in a ring closer to their pupil, and another color in an outer ring near the whites of their eyes, this condition is called central heterochromia.

 Fun fact: Heterochromia occurs in cats too!
 White and tuxedo cats are most prone because they carry genes that prevent melanin from reaching the iris during development.